coden0rth/.NET-SLBot/README.md

 # SecondLifeBot

-**SecondLifeBot** is an automation bot for Second Life developed in C# using the OpenMetaverse framework.
+**SecondLifeBot** is an automation bot for Second Life developed in C# using the LibreMetaverse framework.
 It features patrol point navigation, object scanning, and customizable configurations, making it an ideal tool for automating various in-world tasks.

 ---